SpicyIcy00/supabotv38/ADVANCED_DATA_IMPLEMENTATION.md

 - ✅ Professional UI with tabbed organization
 - ✅ Download options and data export capabilities
 - ✅ AI-powered insights using Claude API
+- ✅ **NEW**: Dedicated page in sidebar navigation

 The implementation provides a powerful analytics suite that enhances the existing Streamlit app while maintaining all existing functionality and following established coding patterns.
+Users can now access advanced business intelligence through a dedicated, well-organized page in the sidebar navigation.